spectrochempy/spectrochempy/docs/whatsnew/latest.rst

 New features
 ~~~~~~~~~~~~

-* add a despike method ('whitaker') and improves rate of execution of 'katsumoto' method
+* add a despike method ('whitaker') and improves speed of execution of the default ('katsumoto') method
 * read_srs now accepts TGA and GC filetypes (issue #769)

 Bug fixes